solis-theme/pi-hole/README.md

 <p align="center">A minimal black and blue color scheme inspired by space 🚀</p>

 > **Note** \
-> This theme is in development
+> This theme is in development and may not work correctly

 ## Usage